We'll be running a referendum on whether we should remain a part of the National Union of Students (NUS).

 The question we're asking

-Should Hallam Students' Union remain a member of the National Union of Students (NUS) or leave the National Union of Students?
+Should Hallam Students’ Union remain affiliated to the National Union of Students UK (NUS UK) or disaffiliate from NUS UK?

 Your options: